mitchjeitani/catacomb/examples/tomb/add.md

 ### Usage

 ```
-Usage: tomb add [OPTIONS] ALIAS [COMMAND]
+Usage: tomb edit [OPTIONS] ALIAS

-  Stores a new command in the tomb.
+  Opens an editor to edit a command that's already stored in the active
+  tomb.

 Options:
   -h, --help  Show this message and exit.